 Transform businesses.
 Transform your future.

-The MBA in Global Hospitality Management features two business field trips: one to Chicago, USA, and as of September 2018, one to Shanghai, China.
+The MBA in Global Hospitality Management features two business field trips: one to Chicago, USA, and one to Shanghai, China.
 These exclusive industry immersion opportunities allow students to further develop their hospitality expertise, observe innovative business practices firsthand and engage with influential leaders.